Navigating the Complexity of Generative AI Adoption in Software Engineering: Theory Generation

 \subsection{Theoretical foundation}

 The multifaceted nature of technology adoption demands the application of comprehensive theoretical frameworks that can sufficiently capture and explain the influencing factors.
-The Technology Acceptance Model (TAM), Diffusion of Innovations Theory (DOI), and Social Cognitive Theory (SCT) together offer a robust approach towards understanding the complexity of language model adoption in software engineering.
+The Technology Acceptance Model, Diffusion of Innovation Theory, and Social Cognitive Theory together offer a robust approach towards understanding the complexity of language model adoption in software engineering.